Maui Brown Water Advisory: Can You Snorkel After Rain?

 • Are you near a stream mouth or storm drain?
 If yes, skip (especially after rain).

 • Is there a posted advisory or warning sign?
-If yes, do not enter.
+If yes, don't enter.

 • Are there strong currents or high surf?
 If so, choose a different beach or day.